 While Dave has admitted to taking anabolic drugs for medical reasons, I wanted to see if there was evidence of performance enhancers before or after his injuries.

 If you ever see a bodybuilder relaxing and still showing off veins popping through the skin, according to reports published by Microscopy Research and Technique, there’s a good chance this is due to drugs .
 Dave most definitely was very vascular in the ring and during training, but I didn’t see that extreme vascularity in photos where he wasn’t fully pumped.

 2. Large Breast Tissue

 This is another common way to identify an anabolic drug user.
-Long-term use of anabolic drugs can lead to soft breast tissue that looks very different to rock hard pecs .
+According to John Hopkins Medicine, Long-term use of anabolic drugs can lead to soft breast tissue that looks very different to rock hard pecs .

 I spent many hours looking through hundreds of photos from different stages of Dave’s career, and I couldn't find any evidence of soft and fatty tissue around his chest.

 This is the main reason athletes resort to drugs.
 Building muscle mass in a matter of months or just a few years is very tempting when you consider that it could otherwise take five or more years.

 Like most other professional wrestlers, Batista started bulking up as a teenager and then gradually progressed into a pro wrestling career.
 That’s why I’d say there isn’t evidence of suspiciously fast bulking.